Freight Invoice Audit: 4 Key Components

 The Challenge with Freight Invoices

-Freight invoices contain extensive information, including the names of the shipper and carrier, date of shipment, point of origin and destination, payments applied, number of packages, and a description of the freight.
+Freight invoices contain extensive information, including the names of the shipper and carrier, date of shipment, point of origin and destination, payments applied, number of packages, and a freight description.

-Global supply chain leaders can implement a structured freight invoice audit process to combat issues with poor visibility, overcharges, and costly accessorials.
-It’s important to recognize what makes a successful FAP process.
+Global supply chain leaders can implement a structured freight invoice audit process to combat issues with poor visibility, overcharges, and costly accessorial charges.
+It’s important to recognize what makes a successful FAP process so businesses can create more cost savings opportunities and ensure accuracy through their transportation management systems.

-While freight audits can be completed manually, introducing automation allows supply chain leaders to save on administrative fees while also improving accuracy.
-Relying on manual processes for verifying freight invoice audits increases the risk of human error.
+While freight audits can be completed manually, introducing automation gives supply chain leaders freight spend cost savings opportunities by saving on administrative fees while improving accuracy.
+Relying on manual processes to verify freight invoice audits increases the risk of human error.

 Automating the freight invoice auditing process enables enterprises to abide by all business rules.
 For instance, a solid freight audit and payment (FAP) program will standardize the data collection, including cleansing and normalization protocols, to ensure the highest accuracy.